 - 40 to 1 for a straight flush

 You can bet on either of the games in most casinos, but some casinos require you to make an Ante bet when wagering the Pair Plus.

 3-Card Poker – 6 card bonus

-The 6 Card Bonus wager considers the three cards dealt with the player’s hand and the three cards dealt.
-A player then uses any of those six cards, regardless of the number of cards used from their hand or the hand, to make the best possible five-card poker hand.
+The 6 Card Bonus wager considers both player’s hand and the dealer’s hand together.
+A player then uses any of those six cards, regardless of the number of cards used from their hand or the dealer’s hand, to make the best possible five-card poker hand.
 The rules for the 6 card bonus are as follows:

 A player places a 6 Card Bonus wager with an Ante wager before the initial deal.
 The player is paid according to the posted pay if the player’s hand qualifies for payouts; this side bet 6 Card Bonus may win or lose regardless of the Ante wager’s outcome.

 Winning 6 Card Bonus wagers usually pay as follows: